Skip to content

 This feature is available in both Appwrite Cloud and the self-hosted version.

-Prepare your collection
+Prepare your table

 Good to know